Bachelor of Arts in Sociology online

 Learn about the requirements for our online BA in Sociology program

 At William Paterson University, we've streamlined the admission process to help you get started quickly and easily.
-Please read the requirements for the Bachelor of Arts in Sociology online, including what additional materials you need and where you should send them.
+Please read the requirements for the online sociology bachelor's degree, including what additional materials you need and where you should send them.

 The requirements include: